Appdynamics/ConfigMyApp-docs/docs/README.md

 Please do not proceed if any of the aforementioned prerequisites are not met.

+## Service account
+A lcoal service account should be created in you controller with the following privileges:

+     i)   Create Health rules in All applications ii)  Create dashboards
+     iii) Create Database health rules
+     iv)  View Database collector
+      v)  Create SIM health rules

+Single Sign-On user will not work.

 # How it works

 The diagram below depicts a high-level flow on how ConfigMyApp works.